kolopdel-boop/ESP32-S3-ECG-Monitor/README.md

 * It is greater than or equal to the previous sample
 * It is greater than or equal to the following sample

-A refractory interval is applied to prevent multiple detections of the same heartbeat.
+A refractory interval is applied to reduce multiple detections of the same heartbeat.

+---

-### Heart-Rate Calculation
+## Heart-Rate Calculation

-The firmware calculates RR intervals between detected peaks.
+The firmware calculates RR intervals between detected ECG peaks.

 Several recent RR intervals are retained and averaged.

-Heart rate is then estimated from:
+Heart rate is estimated using:

 ```text
 Heart Rate = Sampling Frequency × 60 / Average RR Interval